VarunSelvam/SCCU_Capstone/README.md

 ### 3. Geographic Focus
 **High-Priority States:**
-  - MA
+  - Massachusetts
-  - KS
+  - Kansas
-  - KY
+  - Kentucky
-  - MD
+  - Maryland
-These 5 states comprise 62% of high-density customers
+These 4 states comprise 62% of high-density customers

 ## Business Value

-The Business Value of this solution is that it enables Swire to better accurately identify which customers have the potential to exceed the threshold.
-For instance, focusing on "Mid-Volume" customers who consume 300-449 gallon/year is a more targetd approach.
-This more targeted approach will enable Swire to better identify customers who could exceed th threshold while spending less resouces.
-This in turn helps reduce their costs and improves logistic efficency as well.
+The Business Value of this solution is that it enables SCCU to identify potential threshold exceeding customers in a **targeted** approach.
+For instance, instead of analyzing **all** the customers to identify potential threshold exceeding customers, SCCU can focus marketing and sales resources on Mid-Volume Customers.
+These Mid-Volume Customers also have a 22% higher converstion rate of becoming permanent threshold exceeding customers compared to their 450+gallon/year cohort who may occasionally order large volumes but not frequently.
+This also shows that focusing on mid-volume customers is useful for SCCU since it's a more targeted approach on a group that has a higher conversion rate compared to even customers who order higher volume amounts.

+Furthermore, this targeted approach can be be further drilled down by also focusing on the specific Sales Channels.
+(Sales Channels are how the customer places an order.)
+For instance, customers who place orders through a Sales Representative have a 38% increase in converting customers into threshold exceeding customers.
+This solution when combined with the previous recomendation of targeting the Mid-Volume customers creates a distinct segment that SCCU could potentially target.
+Moreover, when integrated with the Geographic Focus recommendation, a comprehensive understanding of the target customer profile becomes evident.

+- For instance, SCCU could target Mid-Volume Customers who order through Sales Representatives and are located in Massachussets.
+Afterwards Account Managers and Sales Representatives would collaborate to create personalized replenishment plans via MY_COKE360 portal and provide dynamic discounting for incremental volume commitments.
+This consequently would help with converting the customer to a threshold exceeding customer.
+- SCCU could similarily do this for other customers as well.

+Finally, the Geographic Focus Recommendation shows where most of SCCU's customers are located.
+This is very valuable for SCCU since they can ensure that any deliveries for potential high growth customers occur in states with pre-existing customers.
+This will ensure that SCCU does not spend resources delivering to a few customers when those resources sould be better optimized for delivering to several customers who are located close together.
+As previously mentioned, the geographic location can be combined with the other recommendations to allow for more preciste targeting.
+(I.e the example of targeting Mid-Volume customers in MA and having the customer work with a Sales Rep and Account Manager.)

 ## Difficulties Encountered